 Break the jelly into cubes into a measuring jug and pour in boiling water up to the 1/4 pint level.
 You then need to spend ages stirring the water until the cubes have melted or you could just cheat and pop the jug in the microwave for 30 seconds – guess which is my preferred method?

-When all the cubes have dissolved into the water, I usually let it cool for ten minutes or so before slowly adding the milk up to the 1 pint level and stirring the whole time until it’s all mixed together.
-If it’s too hot when you add the milk then it will curdle slightly – in fact some people recommend leaving the mix until it’s completely cool to ensure that the milk won’t curdle so you might want to do that just to be on the safe side.
-I’ve always found a ten minute cool to be enough but I wouldn’t want your milk jelly to be ruined before you start. 😉
+When all the cubes have dissolved into the water, I usually let it cool for twenty minutes or so before slowly adding the milk up to the 1-pint level, stirring the whole time until it’s all mixed together.
+If it’s too hot when you add the milk then it will curdle slightly – if you can, leave it until the mix is almost completely cool.

 I was planning to go all posh and buy a few strawberries to go on the top but the jellies were polished off long before I made it to the shop!